Mehvix/notes/hugo/content/docs/cogsci-c100/consciousness.md

 ## Global Neuronal Workspace Theory

-- **Global workspace theory:** Explains how information is made accessible for high-level cognition, action, and speech
+> **Global workspace theory:** Explains how information is made accessible for high-level cognition, action, and speech
 - When we are conscious of something, many different parts of our brain have access to that information
     - E.x. the language/motor/planning module will all have access to this information
 - When we act unconsciously, that information is localized to the specific sensory motor system involved
     - Ex: When you type fast, you do so with little conscious awareness, so that, if asked how you do it, you would not know
         - Information is localized in brain circuits linking your eyes to rapid finger movements
         - The modules don't know the meaning of the information given to them (they're unconscious)
         - Low level, implies that this is subconscious

 {{< columns >}}<!-- mathjax fix -->
 - Global workspace theory maintains that consciousness forms when specialized programs or modules access a shared repository of information or “blackboard”
     - Data written onto this blackboard becomes available to a host of subsidiary processes, such as working memory, language, the planning module, etc.
 <---><!-- mathjax fix -->
 ![](/docs/cogsci-c100/perception/global.png)
     {{< /columns >}}
-    - **Consciousness emerges when incoming sensory information, inscribed onto the blackboard, is broadcast _globally_ to multiple cognitive systems**
+> **Consciousness emerges when incoming sensory information, inscribed onto the blackboard, is broadcast _globally_ to multiple cognitive systems**

 ### Global _Neuronal_ Workspace (GNW) Theory

 - Evolved from global workspace theory
-- The network of neurons that broadcasts messages widely (as described in previous slide) is hypothesized to be located in the frontal and parietal lobes
+- The network of neurons that broadcasts messages widely is hypothesized to be located in the frontal and parietal lobes

 {{< columns >}}<!-- mathjax fix -->
 - Theory proposes a distributed network of high-level processors, most likely in the prefrontal, parieto-temporal, and cingulate cortices